-Although the natural disaster curbed the region’s – even the nation’s – economic growth, Queensland soon recovered from the shock.
-Brisbane remains an attractive option for both expatriates and immigrants.
-The metropolitan area offers employment in such fields as finance and commerce, IT and bio-technology, ship-building and logistics, as well as the many amenities of living in Australia’s “Sunshine State”.
+Although natural disasters — like the severe flooding back in December 2010 and January 2011 — can curb the region’s economic growth, Queensland’s economy and infrastructure have proven resilient to the past struggles with Cyclones and flooding.
+Hence, Brisbane remains an attractive option for both expatriates and immigrants alike.
+Brisbane’s metropolitan area offers employment in such fields as finance and commerce, IT and bio-technology, ship-building and logistics, as well as the many amenities of living in Australia’s “Sunshine State”.

-Like quite a few Australian metropolises, the history of Brisbane — today a flourishing city — began full of harshness and violence.
-The first European settlers moving to Brisbane were convicts, the inhabitants of a 19th-century penal colony founded near the shores of the River Brisbane and Moreton Bay.
+Like quite a few Australian metropolises, such as Sydney and Melbourne, the history of Brisbane — today a flourishing city — began with brutality and violence.
+The first European settlers moving to Brisbane were convicts by the British Empire, becoming inhabitants of a 19th-century penal colony founded near the shores of the River Brisbane and Moreton Bay.
 This region on the east cost of the continent, rather remote from Sydney back in the day, seemed to be an ideal location for one of the strictest prison settlements in the colonial era.

 Located in the southeastern corner of Queensland, about 100 km from the border to New South Wales, Greater Brisbane includes the City of Brisbane and the local government areas of Ipswich, Logan City, Redland City, and Moreton Bay.
-Together, they are home to about two million residents.
+Together, they are home to over 2.3 million residents.

 The birthplace countries of Brisbane’s overseas residents include China, Germany, New Zealand, the Netherlands, the Philippines, Samoa, South Africa, the UK, and a variety of other nations, especially in the Asia-Pacific region.
 After moving to Brisbane, you’re likely to run into residents speaking Cantonese or Mandarin, Spanish or Tagalog, German or Dutch, Khmer or Lao.
 As an expat or migrant, you might be interested in the multicultural resource directory of all foreign communities represented in Queensland.